7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Overview +

-Prior authorization in behavioral health is the process by which a practice must obtain advance payer approval before delivering certain clinical services for those services to be reimbursable.
-According to the AMA’s 2023 Prior Authorization Physician Survey, 93% of physicians report that prior authorization causes care delays, and 45% have staff spending more than two full business days per week on prior authorization tasks alone.
+Prior authorization in behavioral health is the process of getting payer approval before delivering a clinical service.
+It sounds simple.
+It’s not.
+According to the AMA’s 2023 survey, 93% of physicians report it causes care delays, and 45% have staff spending more than two full days a week on it.

 ?